wjladams/pyanp/tutorials/ahptree.md

 1. Show you how to import the AHPTree class (which is what handles all AHP tree calculations)
 1. Read in a full AHP tree's data from a single excel spreadsheet
 1. Show some standard calculations and their results
-1. Review the format of the Excel file
+1. Resources for this tutorial

 ## 1. Importing the AHPTree class
 And a few other classes you will need for later parts of this tutorial